Death of Beto Laudisio: Death

 A street-cleaner who saw this taking place inside the store called 000 and reported the incident, which was classified as an "armed robbery" following NSW police Standard Operating Procedures, although no weapons had been seen.
-Roberto was spotted by police on Pitt St, who attempted to question him about the robbery.
-Roberto ran away from them, prompting the police to give chase.
+Curti was spotted by police on Pitt St, who attempted to question him about the robbery.
+Curti ran away from them, prompting the police to give chase.
 While attempting to subdue him, tasers were discharged in probe mode a number of times, although all but one appear to have missed or malfunctioned.

-During a struggle on the ground, tasers were used in drive-stun mode 7 times, and "at least some of the contents of each of three cans" of OC spray was discharged at Roberto's face.
+During a struggle on the ground, tasers were used in drive-stun mode 7 times, and "at least some of the contents of each of three cans" of OC spray was discharged at Curti's face.
 He was also being compressed under the weight of multiple police officers lying or pressing down on his upper body.
 At approx. 06:11:40, he suddenly stopped struggling and became quiet, and officers noticed he had stopped breathing.
-Officers commenced CPR and called the Ambulance Service of NSW to attend the scene, but on the arrival of the latter Roberto was pronounced life extinct.
+Officers commenced CPR and called the Ambulance Service of NSW to attend the scene, but on the arrival of the latter Curti was pronounced life extinct.
 An autopsy could not determine a direct cause of death.

 Cause of death

 During the inquest, the cause of death was also not determined.
 Five causes of death were, however, specifically ruled out:

 The tasering, either in drive stun or probe mode: Experts determined that there was insufficient electricity to have caused a heart rhythm disruption in drive stun mode, nor were any pair of probes positioned either side of the heart (as was the case in scholarly articles in which it has been suggested that Taser may have caused ventricular fibrillation).

-OC spray: Experts determined that it was not capable of causing Roberto's death, however they stated that they could not exclude the possibility that the OC spray may have caused some decrease in respiration.
+OC spray: Experts determined that it was not capable of causing Curti's death, however they stated that they could not exclude the possibility that the OC spray may have caused some decrease in respiration.

 LSD: LSD is extremely unlikely to cause death particularly in a small dose.
 It is not known as a direct cardiac cause.

-Excited delirium: While experts acknowledged that Roberto exhibited signs of excited delirium, they did not postulate it as a cause of death, arguing instead that the condition was "a series of behavioural events linked with illness, seizures and drug ingestion rather than a cause of death".
+Excited delirium: While experts acknowledged that Curti exhibited signs of excited delirium, they did not postulate it as a cause of death, arguing instead that the condition was "a series of behavioural events linked with illness, seizures and drug ingestion rather than a cause of death".

 Anatomical causes: No evidence was found enabling anatomical diagnosis or structural abnormality.
-While Roberto did have a minor heart rhythm abnormality, observable from an ECG conducted in Brazil prior to his death, this was found not contributory to his death.
+While Curti did have a minor heart rhythm abnormality, observable from an ECG conducted in Brazil prior to his death, this was found not contributory to his death.

 Causes of death which were considered possible by some of the experts included: